-Many years ago, when I began developing my personal guest posting strategy, Copyblogger sat atop my “Where I Want to Guest Post” list.
+When I began developing my personal guest posting strategy, Copyblogger sat atop my “Where I Want to Guest Post” list.

 Five years later, I achieved my goal.

-Rigorously practicing my writing, of course.
+Rigorously practicing my writing and learning how to pitch articles, of course.

-Rejection is not failure
+Rejection isn’t failure

 It was a long shot, but I thought my post was creative.
 And the html, which included hyperlinks to other Copyblogger posts, could be easily transferred to WordPress.
 It was publish-ready, just the way editors like posts.